msa-ez/platform/README.md

 ### Register MSAez as a Github OAuth Application

-You need github client id and secret before you run since MSAez needs to communicate with github.

 1. Login to Github
 2. Settings -> Developer settings -> OAuth Apps -> New OAuth App
 3. Set Application Info